Samsung SGH-T819

-The Samsung SGH-t819 is a slider phone manufactured by Samsung and offered by T-Mobile.
+The Samsung SGH-T819 is a slider phone manufactured by Samsung Electronics and offered by T-Mobile.
 It was released in January 2008.

 Features

-The t819 is one of T-Mobile's 3G phones offered before the launch of their 3G network.
+The T819 is one of T-Mobile's 3G phones offered before the launch of their 3G network.
 The phone is designed to be a budget feature phone.
 Its major features are a 3.96 x 2.63 inch display that supports 262,000 colors, a 1.3-megapixel camera, voice dialling, a basic phone book and stereo Bluetooth.
 The phone is available in a "coffee brown" color.